Academic Skills Peer Coaching

 -

 Hello!
-My name is Arianna Varela (she/her), and I am a first-year graduate student at the Brown school studying social work with a concentration in mental health.
+My name is Arianna Varela (she/her), and I am a second-year graduate student at the Brown school studying social work with a concentration in mental health.
 As an undergraduate, I studied Latin American Studies at Carleton College and have used my academic background to advocate for the rights and wellbeing of immigrants.
 In my free time, I like attending Zumba classes, crocheting, and taking my cat on walks.
 I am excited to help my fellow students embrace their academic strengths as they navigate life here at WashU.

 I can help you get organized and develop best academic practices to succeed in any program or course, and I am especially familiar with reading and writing-intensive courses such as those in the humanities, social sciences, languages, and social work.